 At the state level, as the FCC takes a less aggressive approach to privacy, we expect to see renewed interest in broadband privacy enforcement among state attorneys general.
 For example, state attorneys general in states such as California, New York, Massachusetts, and Connecticut have become increasingly active in privacy issues, by virtue of state “mini-FTC Acts,” which prohibit unfair or deceptive acts or practices, and specific privacy and data security laws.
 More states are following suit.
 For example, Illinois is currently considering adopting a bill that would require companies to disclose the types of information they collect about consumers and the entities with which they share it.
 As a result, providers should pay attention to state privacy and data security laws and take steps to mitigate risk of enforcement when serving customers in those states.

-Kelley Drye’s Communications and Privacy & Information Security practice groups are well-versed in privacy law at the federal and state level, and stand ready to help interested parties navigate this period of uncertainty.
+Kelley Drye’s Communications and Privacy and Information Security practice groups are well-versed in privacy law at the federal and state level, and stand ready to help interested parties navigate this period of uncertainty.
 Should you have any questions, please contact the authors of this post.

 * For more, check out our podcast on the decision.